privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 Diceware is a method for creating passphrases which are easy to remember, but hard to guess.

 The method traditionally involves using a six-sided die.
 Every five rolls correspond to a word in a cryptographic list.
 For example, 43146 in the traditional list corresponds to "munch".
-You would then continue rolling until your passphrase has as many words as you need.
+You would then continue rolling until your passphrase has as many words as you need, separated by spaces.

 The die method ensures that you're generating the passphrase in a completely offline way.
 If you choose to go that route, you should ideally use unbiased die to ensure that they are as random as possible.